(Originally published 1/2/15)

 time and keenly interested in politics.
 Not issues per se—what does a kid know

-about such things anyway—but the political theater.
+about such things anyway—but the political theater, the game, the competition.
 I’d been collecting political

 buttons, too, since the acquisition of my very first—a small blue and red